clormor/skeleton-java/README.md

 If you wish to use the [immutables.io](https://immutables.github.io/), you can configure your project and your IDE to automatically generate the source as part of a build.

+1. Un-comment the following line from `build.gradle` to enable the [org.inferred.processors](https://plugins.gradle.org/plugin/org.inferred.processors) plugin

+		plugins {
+			...
+		//    id 'org.inferred.processors' version '2.1.0'
+			...
+		}

+2. Un-comment the following lines to add the relevant dependencies to your project's build

+		dependencies {
+			...
+		//    implementation "org.immutables:value-annotations:$immutablesVersion"
+		//    annotationProcessor "org.immutables:value:$immutablesVersion"
+			...
+		}

+3. Re-build your project and your IDE's project files

+		./gradlew clean cleanIdea idea build

+4. Commit and push your changes

 ## CircleCI Integration